fitzhaile/ai-experiment/README.md

 # Eugene the AI Sea Cow 🦭

-A simple, elegant chat interface powered by OpenAI's GPT models with live web search capability.
+A simple, elegant chat interface powered by OpenAI's GPT-5-mini with live web search capability.

 ## Overview

 Eugene is a conversational AI assistant that can:
-- Answer questions using GPT-4o-mini
+- Answer questions using GPT-5-mini (OpenAI's latest mini model)
 - Search the web for current information (using OpenAI's web_search tool)
 - Filter results to only cite .gov sources (optional)
 - Remember conversation context for natural, multi-turn discussions